Cannahawk/LanxBot/README.md

 the BotConfig.json has a few options:
 **prefix**: change the prefix used for every command(e.g. !help becomes $help instead)
 **maxUsers**: the maximal amount of users to be registered at once
-**statusMessage**: simply the activity of the bot that will be displayed in the member list
+**statusMessage**: simply the activity of the bot that will be displayed in the member list.
+Set to null to not display any.
-**status**: options are only "WATCHING", "PLAYING", "STREAMING", "LISTENING".
+**status**: options are only null, "WATCHING", "PLAYING", "STREAMING", "LISTENING".
 Anything else will crash the bot on startup.
-Sets the activity type for the status message
+Sets the activity type for the status message.
+Set to null to not display any.

 to change the names of the bot commands or their description with the help command, edit the src/commandList.ts file
 The commands name is represented by their key, change them as you like.